tbalden/google_common_aosp_simple/Documentation/virt/gunyah/index.rst

 - Scheduling:

   A scheduler for virtual CPUs (vCPUs) on physical CPUs enables time-sharing of the CPUs.
-Gunyah supports two models of scheduling:
+Gunyah supports two models of scheduling which can coexist on a running system:

-    1. "Behind the back" scheduling in which Gunyah hypervisor schedules vCPUS on its own.
+    1. Hypervisor vCPU scheduling in which Gunyah hypervisor schedules vCPUS on its own.
+The default is a real-time priority with round-robin scheduler.
-    2. "Proxy" scheduling in which a delegated VM can donate part of one of its vCPU slice to another VM's vCPU via a hypercall.
+    2. "Proxy" scheduling in which an owner-VM can donate the remainder of its own vCPU's time slice to an owned-VM's vCPU via a hypercall.

 - Memory Management: